Privacy Policy

 To exercise any of the rights above, contact us using the details in Section 13.
 We may need to verify your identity before completing the request, in a manner proportionate to the sensitivity of the information and the risk of harm from unauthorized disclosure.

 We will respond within the timeframe required by the applicable law (generally 30 days, extendable in certain cases).
 There is no fee for most requests.
 We may charge a reasonable fee or refuse to act on requests that are manifestly unfounded, excessive, or repetitive, as permitted by law.
+If we deny a request in whole or in part, we will explain the reason and inform you of your right to appeal (where applicable) and to lodge a complaint with the relevant supervisory authority.

 Authorized agents.
 You may use an authorized agent to submit a request on your behalf, with appropriate proof of authorization.
 We may contact you to verify the request directly.